-The abuse can be perpetrated by males or females, and children or adults.
+The abuse can be perpetrated by any individual of any gender or any age.
 It can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.

 The victim can be exploited even when the activity appears to be consensual.
 It does not always involve physical contact and can happen online.
 For example, young people may be forced to work in cannabis factories, coerced into moving drugs or money across the country (county lines), forced to shoplift or pickpocket, or to threaten other young people.